-Lisa’s House is our emergency shelter for victims of domestic violence and their children.
+Lisa’s House is our emergency shelter for anyone (all genders, or gender identities, all ages) who is a victim of domestic violence in the Rockbridge area.
 Staff is available to help individual clients connect with local community resources, and can assist with their needs in arranging childcare, transportation, as well as seeking employment and permanent housing.
 Support, advocacy, and counseling is available for adults and children residing in the shelter.

-Volunteers play an important part in the provision of the services that Project Horizon offers from answering our 24-hour hotline to working on special projects.
-A 32 hour training is provided on the issues of domestic and sexual violence, as well as crisis intervention.
+Volunteers play an important role here at Project Horizon, from answering our 24- hotline to working with staff on special projects.
+A 32 hour training is administered, focusing on the issues of domestic and sexual violence, as well as crisis intervention.
 These trainings are offered three times a year.
-Internship opportunities are also available.
-To obtain more information about volunteering or to register for the next training, call our Volunteer Coordinator at 463-7861.
+Internship opportunities are also available to qualifying candidates.
+For more information about volunteering here at Project Horizon or to register for the next training, call our Volunteer Coordinator at (540) 463-7861.